naughtyship/confluent-kafka-streams-application/README.md

 - Configures an uncaught exception handler to log and manage runtime exceptions.
 - Adds a state change listener to log Kafka Streams state transitions.

-## Pre-Pipeline Setup

-Before the CI and CD pipelines, ensure the following steps are completed:

 ### Environment Variables

 Set up environment variables for: